CoverProof

 6. Sub-processors

 The controller authorises the sub-processors listed on our Trust Centre.
-CoverProof imposes data-protection terms on each sub-processor no less protective than this agreement and will give notice before adding a new sub-processor.
+CoverProof imposes data-protection terms on each sub-processor no less protective than this agreement.
+CoverProof will give at least 14 days' advance notice before adding or replacing a sub-processor, giving the controller a reasonable opportunity to object.

 7. Assisting the controller